A working manicurist is fascinated by the infinite possibilities of the indigo plant

 Official website: here

-Sayaka originally liked and collected indigo-dyed fabrics, but she fell in love with the versatility and versatility of indigo, which is not just for dyeing.
-She then took this teaching a step further and decided to incorporate indigo into her main business of nail art, hoping to add "beauty" to the three basic necessities of life: food, clothing, shelter, and art.
+Sayaka originally loved and collected indigo-dyed fabrics, but she fell in love with the versatility and versatility of indigo, which is not just for dyeing.
+Taking this teaching a step further, she decided to incorporate indigo into her main business, nail art, as she felt that she could add "beauty" to the "necessities of life: food, clothing, shelter, and art."

 I want to express myself in ways other than nail art!
 I want more people to know about the beauty of indigo!

-Seeking further expression, Sayaka next went to a sumi-e painting class.
-Learning the basics of sumi-e painting, she finally completed a work incorporating indigo.
-Combining the unique depth and softness of indigo with sumi-e painting, she feels like her range of expression has expanded even further.
+Seeking further expression, Sayaka next headed to a sumi-e painting class.
+Learning the basics of sumi-e painting, she finally completed a piece incorporating indigo.
+Combining the unique depth and softness of indigo with sumi-e painting feels like it has broadened her range of expression.
 She is currently working on a new piece.
-She also plans to hold a public exhibition of her sumi-e paintings using indigo, so be sure to check out the information Sayaka has to offer.
+She is also considering holding a public exhibition of her sumi-e paintings using indigo, so be sure to check out the information Sayaka has to offer.

-Looking back at the history of indigo, it has faced many hardships, such as the appearance of synthetic dyes causing a sharp decline in domestic production, and the ban on indigo cultivation during wartime to prioritize food, putting the plant at risk of extinction.
-However, there were people who continued to protect it, which is why it has survived to this day.
+Looking back at the history of indigo, it has faced many hardships, such as the introduction of synthetic dyes, which led to a sharp decline in domestic production, and the ban on indigo cultivation during wartime, when food was given priority, putting the plant at risk of extinction.
+However, it is thanks to those who have protected it that it has survived to this day.

-Learning from the thoughts of her predecessors, Sayaka is expanding the scope of her activities to convey the charms of indigo.
-She holds workshops on growing and cultivating indigo from seeds and dyeing them, and serves tea made from dried indigo.
+Learning about the thoughts of her predecessors, Sayaka is expanding her activities to spread the appeal of indigo.
+She holds workshops where people grow and cultivate indigo from seeds and dye fabrics, and serves tea made from dried indigo.
 The number of indigo fans around Sayaka is steadily increasing.

 Sayaka's activities are still ongoing.